 Taxing Wages 2015 includes a special feature entitled: ‘Modelling the tax burden on labour income in Brazil, China, India, Indonesia and South Africa.'

 Public comments are invited on this discussion draft which deals with work in relation to Action 8 of the BEPS Action Plan.

 The OECD will hold a public consultation event on transfer pricing matters on the 6 and 7 July 2015 at the OECD Conference Centre in Paris, France.

-This report consists of two parts.
-Part I is a report by the OECD Secretary-General regarding (A) the OECD/G20 BEPS Project; (B) the single global common standard on Automatic Exchange of iInformation; and (C) Tax and Development.
+This reports consists of two parts.
+Part I is a report by the OECD Secretary-General regarding (A) the OECD/G20 Base Erosion and Profit Shifting (BEPS) Project; and (B) Tax transparency through information exchange.
 Part II is a Progress Report to the G20 by the Global Forum on Transparency and Exchange of Information for Tax Purposes.

 Public Comments are invited on a discussion draft which deals with Action 11 (Improving the analysis of BEPS) of the BEPS Action Plan.